Our Planet: Promotion

-The series premiere was held on the 4th of April, 2019, at the Natural History Museum in London.
+The series premiere was held on 4 April 2019, at the Natural History Museum in London.
 Guests at the premiere included Prince Charles and his two sons Prince William and Prince Harry, Charlie Brooker, David Beckham and his son Brooklyn Beckham, Ellie Goulding and the series narrator David Attenborough, who attended the event to underline their support for action against climate change.

 In his speech, Prince Charles said he hoped “Our Planet” would educate hundreds of millions of people around the world about what action was required, while David Attenborough called on the world to "be responsible careful citizens of this planet which is our only home, and for the creatures that live in it."

 The first teaser trailer for Our Planet was released on 8 November 2018.
 Three months later, on 4 February 2019, the second teaser trailer was released.
 On 19 March 2019, the official trailer for the documentary was released.